ezEngine/docs/docs/runtime/world/components.md

 The *message handler* section is important to enable [messaging](world-messaging.md).

-The *functions* section is used to expose certain member functions to the reflection system, such that script bindings, such as [TypeScript (TODO)](../../custom-code/typescript/typescript-overview.md) can call these functions.
+The *functions* section is used to expose certain member functions to the reflection system, such that script bindings, such as [TypeScript](../../custom-code/typescript/typescript-overview.md) can call these functions.

 <!-- TODO: at some point 'we' must document all the available options *sigh* -->